jacobmw/puppet-assessment/README.md

 You can run Puppet again using the `vagrant provision` command.

 **Prevent resources from re-applying or executing on every puppet run.
-Let's assume that the go-service application only needs to be built once in the lifetime of the instance.**
+Let's assume that the go-webapp application only needs to be built once in the lifetime of the instance.**

 ## Expected results